als244/video_tokenization/README.md

 - `spatial_factor`: 8 or 16.
 Determines the spatial (for both height & width) compression rate.
 - `output_tokens_dir`: path to directory in which the tokens will be saved (e.g. `example_tokens`)
 - `reconstructed_dir`: path to direcotry in which the reconstructed files (visual, audio, & combined) will be saved (e.g. `example_videos/reconstructed`)

+###### Note: this is meant for testing reconstruction quality / tokenization for small experiments (not large scale preprocessing, where quadrillions of tokens might be encoded).

 #### Description